-- a.
-Teen Pregnancy - Ten of the 60 CSE school-based studies measured the outcome of pregnancy (six measured 12month effects): none showed reductions 12 months after the program. - One program (Teen Outreach Program or TOP) showed effects at the end of a nine-month program in two studies.
+- Ten of the 60 CSE school-based studies measured the outcome of pregnancy (six measured 12-month effects): none showed reductions 12 months after the program. - One program (Teen Outreach Program or TOP) showed effects at the end of a nine-month program, as found in two studies.
 In one, the effect dissipated 10 months after the program; in the other it was not measured beyond the end of the program.
-However, another study of TOP found a negative effect-an increase in teen pregnancy for the girls in the program. - b.
-STDs - Only two of the 60 school-based studies measured program impact (of any duration) on STD infection and neither found any significant effect.
+However, another study of TOP found a negative effect-an increase in teen pregnancy for the girls in the program.46 b.
+STDs

+• Only two of the 60 school-based studies measured program impact (of any duration) on STD infection and neither found any significant effect.